 In 1958, Willis moved back to San Francisco, seeking more architectural and design work while building her reputation in the city for retail design in particular.
-In 1960, she received her first commission to design a residential building: the Robertson Residence, requiring a special program for a wheelchair-bound client with multiple sclerosis.
-Thirty years before handicap guidelines existed (such as the Americans with Disabilities Act of 1990), Willis custom-designed a variety of architectural features for her client’s needs: maintaining a single level throughout, widening doorways, and lowering doorknobs, countertops, and light switches.
+In 1960, she received her first commission to design a residential building: the Robertson Residence, requiring a special program for a client with multiple sclerosis who used a wheelchair.
+Thirty years before disability guidelines existed (such as the Americans with Disabilities Act of 1990), Willis custom-designed a variety of architectural features for her client’s needs: maintaining a single level throughout, widening doorways, and lowering doorknobs, countertops, and light switches.
 Among the single-family residences she designed was her own: River Run, a working farm along the Napa River that included a ten-acre vineyard.
 Surrounded by miles of cultivated fields and taking inspiration from Palladio, Willis sited her house with its symmetrical exterior and temple front on the hilltop overlooking the vineyard.

 From 1963 to 1965, she undertook the conversion of three Victorian-era San Francisco buildings into a unified shopping complex of nine stores and two restaurants, known as the Union Street Shops.
 To preserve the buildings and to add square footage, Willis jacked up the buildings to add a floor below grade.
 The project not only initiated her into the design complexities of the city’s streets and neighborhoods, “it foreshadowed national efforts to restore old buildings in city centers,” according to historian Clare Lorenz.44Clare Lorenz, Women in Architecture: A Contemporary Perspective (London: Trefoil Publications Ltd., 1990), 134.
 To William Marlin, writing in Architectural Forum, the shopping complex “inspired community interest in the possibilities of adaptive reuse, making Union Street a linear Ghirardelli Square.”55William Marlin, “The Streets of Camelot,” Architectural Forum (April 1973), 29.
 Architectural Forum magazine covered the homebuilding industry and architecture until it ceased publication in 1974.
 Marlin, after serving as editor of Architectural Forum, went on to become associate editor of Architectural Record and editor of Chicago-based Inland Architect magazine.
 Revitalization projects in San Francisco, such as Union Street, set a precedent for future adaptive reuse construction, including, most famously, Boston’s Faneuil Hall Marketplace completed in 1976.